My Life with the Walter Boys: Reception

-For the first season, the review aggregator website Rotten Tomatoes reported a 45% approval rating based on 11 critic reviews.
+For the first season, the review aggregator website Rotten Tomatoes reported a 45% approval rating based on 11 critic reviews, with an average of rated reviews of 5.5/10.
 Metacritic, which uses a weighted average, assigned a score of 50 out of 100 based on 6 critics, indicating "mixed or average reviews".

-The second season has a 67% approval rating on Rotten Tomatoes, based on 6 critic reviews.
+The second season has a 67% approval rating on Rotten Tomatoes, based on 6 critic reviews, with an average of rated reviews of 5.4/10.

+The third season holds an 83% approval rating on Rotten Tomatoes, based on 6 critic reviews, with an average of rated reviews of 6/10.